permezel/zwi/README.md

     ./zwi.py wers --help
     ./zwi.py wers

-The `wers` function will check the followers list and display any followers I am not following.
-Certain users do will follow you, but not respond to reciprocal follow requests, so they will remain in limbo.
-You can always try unfollowing/refollowing to see if the recalcitrant is interested in reciprocity.
+The `wers` function will check the followers list and display any lacking reciprocity.
+Certain users will follow you, but not respond to reciprocal follow requests, remaining forever in limbo.
+One can always try unfollowing/refollowing to see if the recalcitrant is interested in reciprocity.
 As above, as far as I know, one has to use the Zwift companion app to search by name.

 # Hints